chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 {{< /foundation_tabs_panel >}}
 {{< /foundation_tabs_panels >}}

-## Setup TLS/SSL
+### Setup Your Client Private Key

-All communication between Chef Workstation and the Chef Infra Server uses transport layer security and secure socket layer protocols (TLS/SSL) verification for security purposes.
+All communication between Chef Workstation and the Chef Infra Server is authenticated using an RSA public/private key pair.
+This pair is generated on the Chef Infra Server and the private key must be copied to your local Chef Workstation installation for communication to function.

-Ideally, you will set up your Chef Infra Server using a certificate signed by a trusted certificate authority (CA), which will let you communicate with your server automatically.

-Chef Infra Server generates a self-signed certificate during the setup process unless you supply a trusted CA certificate.
-Because this certificate is unique to your server, you will need to take additional steps to enable communication between the Chef Infra Client and Server.

-To set up Chef Workstation to communicate with your Chef Infra Server, you need the to download files to your `.chef` directory.

 The steps for downloading or generating these files vary depending on how you interact with Chef Infra Server.
 Select the option that best describes how you interact with the server:

-- From the command line
+* From the command line
-- From macOS/Linux Hosted Chef or Chef Manage user interface (UI)
+* From macOS/Linux Hosted Chef or Chef Manage user interface (UI)
-- From Windows Hosted Chef or Chef Manage UI
+* From Windows Hosted Chef or Chef Manage UI

-### From the Command Line
+#### From the Command Line
 <!----Tabs Section--->
 {{< foundation_tabs tabs-id="tabs-panel-container" >}}
 {{< foundation_tab active="true" panel-link="tls-cli" tab-text="Command Line">}}
-{{< foundation_tab panel-link="tls-nix-ui" tab-text="macOS/Linux Chef UI" >}}
+{{< foundation_tab panel-link="tls-nix-ui" tab-text="macOS/Linux From Hosted Chef or Chef Manage" >}}
-{{< foundation_tab panel-link="tls-win-ui" tab-text="Windows Chef UI" >}}
+{{< foundation_tab panel-link="tls-win-ui" tab-text="Windows  From Hosted Chef or Chef Manage" >}}

 {{< /foundation_tabs >}}
 <!----End Tabs --->